 If you’ve examined the situation thoroughly and concluded that there’s nothing wrong with anything you’re doing and your boss is, indeed, a really awful person, trust that you’re not the only one who sees it.
 No matter how much praise is bestowed on them now, it’s probable that, at some point in the future, someone else will take stock of what’s happening, and eventually they will be talked to.

 But honestly, if the love-my-job-hate-my-boss situation doesn’t improve over time, you might have to move on.
+Sometimes the hate for your boss will drive you elsewhere.
 You deserve to work with people who bring out the best in you—so don’t let a great job keep you from working with an awesome boss.
 Somewhere out there is a position that will provide you with awesome responsibilities and a manager you’ll love.

 Do you need more advice on how to deal with a nightmare boss?
-Our award-winning coaches at the Ignite Your Potential Centers offer a complimentary 25-minute phone session to help you figure it out.
-We are the #1 career coaches in San Francisco and Los Angeles, let us show you how we earned that praise.
+If you are seeking expert advice, our award-winning coaches at the Ignite Your Potential Centers offer complimentary 25-minute phone sessions.